 Joint Property with a Spouse Falls Outside the Will

 Joint property refers to real estate and bank accounts shared by spouses.
 These assets wouldn’t be distributed by the terms of a person’s will.
 They would instead be passed on to the surviving owner.
 However, if an asset is just under one person’s name, it’s passed through a will.

 If you have minor children, you’ll want to designate a guardian for them in your will.
 This way, you will have peace of mind knowing they will be taken care of if you die suddenly.
 You should be very selective in selecting a guardian.
 After all, this person would be looking after your children.
 While you might want to choose your parents to be guardians of your kids, consider their age and health first.
 If they’re older people, they might not be able to handle the physical responsibility of caring for kids.
 It’s best to select a guardian who is fairly young, in good health, financially sound, nurturing, and responsible.

 Contacting an Estate Planning Lawyer

-If you’re ready to create a will, you should speak to an experienced estate planning lawyer, like an estate planning lawyer in Gilbert, AZ.
+If you’re ready to create a will, you should speak to an experienced estate planning lawyer, like an estate planning lawyer.
 He or she will know all the estate planning laws in your state and help you create a valid will that states your wishes.